opennode/waldur-core/docs/developer/managed-entities.rst

 --------

 Managed entities are entities for which NodeConductor's database is considered an authoritative source of information.
-By means of REST API the user defines the desired state of the entities.
+By means of REST API a user defines the desired state of the entities.
-NodeConductor's jobs is then to make the backend (OpenStack, GitHub, JIRA, etc) reflect the desired state as close as possible.
+NodeConductor's jobs are then executed to make the backend (OpenStack, GitHub, JIRA, etc) reflect the desired state as close as possible.

 Since making changes to a backend can take a long time, they are done in background tasks.